DKMitt/ccc-one-del-temp/README.md

 ## CCC ONE ESTIMATING SOFTWARE FIX
-### Resolve issue of vehicle diagram images from not displaying in CCC One Estimating Software
+### Resolves issue of vehicle diagram images from not displaying in CCC One Estimating Software

 ```javascript